Primary constructors

 Overview

 #Primary constructors provide a concise way to declare a class's fields and its main constructor in a single line.
 They reduce the boilerplate of declaring fields, passing parameters, and assigning them in the constructor body.
-This shorthand is purely "syntax sugar" and does not introduce new runtime semantics.
+This shorthand changes how you write the declaration, but it doesn't change runtime behavior.

 Before and after